dev-human/dev-human/source/_posts/2014-05-06-dev-almighty.md

 writer or an artist, but this is completely different.
 We create things with **behaviour**.
 We create things that are **dynamic**.
 They change, they interact, they grow.
 Just like us!
 _We create software in our image and likeness_.

 And that's not the only reason why we are lucky.
 Think about how much the entrepreneurship scenario changed in the last decade.
-Forget about _Sillicon Valley_ and the big companies: I'm talking about **independent work** by software developers.
+Forget about _Silicon Valley_ and the big companies: I'm talking about **independent work** by software developers.
 Small companies, or even individuals.

 When I think about entrepreneurship, I think about creating a new software or online service.
 I could build something all by myself, only me and my computer.